 - Keep your cast clean and dry.

-- You may file down any rough spots on the cast with an emery board.
+- File down any rough spots on the cast with an emery board if you prefer.

-- If cast shoe is provided, make sure patient wears shoe whenever walking to prevent cast breakage.
+- Wear a cast shoe (if one was provided) whenever walking to prevent cast breakage.

 - Insert objects inside the medical cast.